Compute

 Table 2 lists the routes in this route table.

-1. Before the replacement, the destination of the route with next hop set to VPC peering connection is a CIDR block of a VPC subnet.
+1. Before the migration, the destination of the route with next hop set to VPC peering connection is a CIDR block of a VPC subnet.
 This only connects specific subnets of VPCs.

-2. During the replacement, add routes as follows:
+2. During the migration, add routes as follows:

 • The routes for temporary communications ensure that traffic is not interrupted when original routes added for VPC peering connections are deleted.